mhmdmahdi/pands-proects/README.md

 # pands-project - Day 4 26Apr2022
     Developed an understanding of the contents of the imported module by writing the 'print' code for the different variables.
     Outputted a summary of the variables using the 'print' command to a summary text file.
 Need to remove the comments of this summary from the main code as it is redundant duplicating this text.

+# pands-project - Day 5 27Apr2022
+    As mentioned previously there are 4 variables (petal and sepal length and width) in the iris data set from each of 3 samples (Setosa, Versicolor and Virginica).
+This results in 150 lines of data.
+    After beginning on todays work I realised that I need to put more time into the histograms.
+Today I have understood that what I am trying to do can be achieved in python.
+Now the goal for tomorrow will be the execution of this delivery.
+By copying code from Stack Overflow I know that the imported data I am using can be used to plot histograms.
+Reference: https://stackoverflow.com/questions/45721083/unable-to-plot-4-histograms-of-iris-dataset-features-using-matplotlib
+    Now what I need to do tomorrow is create my own code to build the histograms as I want them in a way that I undertand.
+Good understanding of histogram fundamentals was taken from the below reference: https://www.investopedia.com/terms/h/histogram.asp#:~:text=A%20histogram%20is%20a%20graphical,into%20logical%20ranges%20or%20bins.
+    I have now readjusted the goals for the next couple of days.